136 Creative Party Ideas

 12. Land sailing

-Simulate all the fun of boating, minus all the work and cost (just filling up a boat with gas is expensive).
-Plus, you can drink as much as you want safely without ever leaving the dock.
+Simulate all the fun of boating minus all the work and cost (just filling up a boat with gas is expensive).
+Plus, you can safely drink as much as you want without leaving the dock.

 13. The mole